matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * It's responsible for finding someone to run the Matrix.org homeserver (currently New Vector)
  * Publishing the spec
  * Responsible for sytest
+ * Publishing the website (including ensuring This Week In Matrix and similar exist to promote independent projects)
  * Manages IANA-style allocations for Matrix
    * mx:// URI scheme?
    * TCP port 8448